 We arrived there, right in front of the Municipal Market “Réve D’or”, as the place was called.
 We were welcomed by a lady with a French accent, very friendly.
 Right at the reception, we were delighted!
 The decoration was allusive to Santiago, which meant that it was already used to be frequented by pilgrims, as the lady confirmed – the best facilities – we paid 20 euros.

 Day 3 – October 23rd – Chafé – Carreço Again, eight in the morning and well recovered, we had no date nor time set.
 Our desire was to do the Way that had already begun to make its own way!
-In fact, the spirit of the Path had already rooting in us.
+In fact, the spirit of the Path had already began rooting in us.
 A beautiful stage, we had lunch at the entrance of the bridge in Viana do Castelo, at a barbecue grill with super nice people, very pleasant, who even invited us to go there during the Senhora da Agonia festivities.
-They have a boat and we would go with them to the Sea procession.
-It was one of the most beautiful and striking stages, we were arriving in Carreço, when we started to see indications for a hostel (Albergue do Sardão).
+They have a boat and we went with them to the Sea procession.
+It was one of the most beautiful and striking stages.
+We were arriving in Carreço when we started to see indications for a hostel (Albergue do Sardão).

 We stopped at a small coffee shop to ask if it was still far away.
-We were kindly informed and the man even called the Hostel, because the person in charge was known to him.
-There he spoke with him to say that there were two pilgrims there who needed lodging.
+We were kindly informed and the man even called the Hostel, because he knew the person in charge.
+There, he spoke with him to say that there were two pilgrims who needed lodging.

 Meanwhile, he gave me the phone to talk to Mr. Nuno, responsible for the Hostel.
-The news were not the best (or were they?).
+The news was not the best (or was it?).
 We were informed that the Hostel was full, not by pilgrims, but by a group of Spanish people who had gathered there for the weekend.
 Nuno kindly asked: do you want to take a shower and stay overnight?
-So, if you want, my friend Ana, who likes to help pilgrims, is here at the Hostel, and I know that there are already two Spaniards there, but there is still room for two more people.
+If you want, my friend Ana, who likes to help pilgrims, is here at the Hostel, and I know that there are already two Spaniards there, but there is still room for two more people.
 O Saint of the Lord, that’s exactly what we want!

 We got soaked.
 It is not easy to walk by the sea under the rain, but we managed to walk to Caminha.
 We tried to find the hostel, but it was hopeless.
 Close to the Caminha exit, we found a local accommodation.
 It was a basement and we paid 20 Euros, but we were so wet that we could even stay under a bridge.
 We took a nice bath that made us forget the rain.
 We went looking for something to eat and found a little cafe nearby.
 We put something small in our stomachs and went to rest, tired but happy.